lexoyo/marcel/README.md

-# the-bad-talker
+# marcel

-a bot which listens and says non sense
+a bot which listens and says non sense in several languages

 ```
 $ npm i